chelbyrhoades/lurker/README.md

 It is known through the project to expect that there are no errors contained in the input files.
 In the very first version, this will be the mindset.
 However, the code will be developed to be robust under Web page errors.
+Mine is currently as robust as a toddler; it won't die if you drop it on the ground, but can still get hurt if it's not cared for.

 For Efficiency: the project is aimed to be as efficient as possible.
 Multithreads were not a requirement in the development of this project.
 In the Project requirements, it's highlighted that "This is a class project, not a production quality implementation."

 ## Contributing
 Pull requests are welcome.
+I plan on using this as a private repo until
+1. I'm satisfied with how it looks.
+2. The class is completed.
+I don't want other people to steal my hard earned code.

 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## Authors and Acknowledgement